 - Fin straightener (only if coils are bent)

 Cleaning the Condenser Coils & Fan

 - Step 3.
-Locate the condenser coil and fan – Some models have coils in the front on the bottom or top of the unit.
+Locate the condenser coil and fan – Some models have coils in the front on the bottom or at the top of the unit.
 Older units may have coils across the back of the unit.
 Check the owner’s manual for more information.

 - Step 4.
 Remove the cover or grate – Most units have a grate covering the condenser coils.
 Remove it to access the coils.
 The grate may snap on and off easily, or it could be held in by screws.

 - Step 7.
 Clean off grease (if necessary) – Allowing grease to accumulate could damage the coils.
-Whenever there is a large buildup of stuck-on grease, use an OEM degreaser to remove it.
+Whenever there is a large buildup of stuck-on grease, use an OEM-recommended degreaser to remove it.
 Consult your owner’s manual for proper degreasing instructions and recommended cleaners.

 - Step 8.
 Straighten any bent fins (if necessary) – If any of the condenser fan fins are bent, use a fin straightener to correct them.